hamada147/AndroidRootChecker/README.md

 1. Make the package list dynamic from remote source.
 2. Provide instuction on how to use this library.
 3. Provide an android application that is using it as an example of how to use it.
-4. Make a Kotline version of this code.
+4. Provide a Kotlin version of this code.